 - The seeds themselves had already been cooked in some way and weren’t truly raw.

 Most large producers of sprouted foods test the products to make sure they are not contaminated with harmful bacteria.
-So, if you choose to sprout your own foods, always take extra care to follow these guidelines when eating raw sprouts to make sure that you get to enjoy all the benefits of sprouted foods.
+If you choose to sprout your own foods, always take extra care to follow these guidelines when eating raw sprouts to make sure that you get to enjoy all the benefits of sprouted foods.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.